 (2) SCCM create the Web app automatically in Azure.

 - Signed in with a Subscription Admin and select default web URL.

 - After Successful sign in, Server and Client web app details get populated automatically.Click Next.

 - For more details about the web apps configuration and workflow refer here

 - Next, you will see below wizard to enable Azure user discovery.

 In this post, we are not enabling user discovery.
 Let us discuss why we are not enabling.
 There are two reasons

-(1) Authentication: In this post, SCCM client use computer identity (using certificate) for CMG authentication Therefore, we not need user token for authentication identity.
+(1) Authentication: In this post, SCCM client uses computer identity (using certificate) for CMG authentication Therefore, we do not need user token for authentication identity.